betheden/hebrew-grammar/content/participle_active.rst

 Summary
 -------

-In Biblical Hebrew, a participle is a non-finite verbal form that can function as a verb (or verbal complement), an adjective, or a noun.
-When used as a verb, an active participle most often expresses continuous or imminent action.
+In Biblical Hebrew, a participle is a :ref:`verb-non-finite` verbal form that can function as a
+:ref:`verb`
+(or verbal complement), an
+:ref:`adjective`,
+or a
+:ref:`noun`.
+When used verbally, an active participle most often expresses continuous or imminent action.

 Article
 -------